SpecialAro/Chromium-Kiosk/README.md

 # HA Chromium Kiosk Setup

+> ⚠️ **IMPORTANT**: Version 0.9 contains a bug in IP address validation.
+Please use version 0.9.1 or later.

 This script sets up a light Chromium-based kiosk mode on a Debian server specifically for Home Assistant dashboards, without using a display manager.
 It configures a touch-friendly kiosk environment and provides options for hiding the mouse pointer.

 ## Latest Release